 Most people agree that having a baby changes your life, and giving birth is not easy.
-Depending on how you give birth—naturally or by Caesarean section—can have an impact on how long you take to recover.
-That recovery time impacts how quickly you can return to normal activities, including having sex with your partner.
+Depending on how you give birth—naturally (vaginal birth) or by Cesarean section (Cesarean delivery) —can have an impact on how long you take to recover.
+That recovery time impacts how quickly you can return to normal activities, including resuming sex with your partner.

-If you’re wondering how long you should wait before having sex again after having a C-section, you’ve come to the right place.
+If you’re wondering how long you should wait before resuming sex again after having a C-section delivery, you’ve come to the right place.
 David Puls, DO, a Family Medicine/OB physician at the Banner Health Clinic in Greeley, says it’s important for women to listen to their OB provider after giving birth—especially if they had a C-section.

 “A C-section is a major abdominal surgery and has a much different expected recovery time and unique set of issues compared to a vaginal delivery,” Dr. Puls said.